Other Advisers Said Your Account Was Too Small.

 Turned Away at the Door

-You called a few advisors.
+You called a few advisers.
 They asked how much you had to invest, and the conversation ended.
 Their minimums were more than you had.
 You didn't make the cut.

 Stuck With an App

-Since no real advisor would take you, you ended up with a robo-advisor or a trading app.
+Since no real adviser would take you, you ended up with a robo-adviser or a trading app.
 It's better than nothing, but nobody's actually watching your money.

-Commission-based advisors love small accounts.
+Commission-based advisers love small accounts.
 Not because they want to help.
 Because they can sell you products.
 Whole life insurance, loaded funds, annuities you don't need.

 Priced Out of Real Management